ruo-jia-gsb/Eikon-backend-task/README.md

     docker exec -it etl_api bash

-Once in, type in the following:
+Once in the container's terminal, run the following command:

     python -m pytest